 Such a task is used to compare the accuracy and performance of the proposed approach with respect to the sufficient ILP-based method proposed by Davis et al. [7].
-Note, however, that while in [7] the instantaneous speed is estimated as the average speed in the previous interarrival time, in our model the instantaneous speed is assumed to be known.

 Before describing the results of the experiments, a few considerations are necessary to explain the terms of the comparison.
 The interference analysis is a function of two variables: the initial engine speed $\omega_0$ and the length t of the interference window.
 The ILP method can only compute the interference for a set of discrete values of t and $\omega_0$ .
 Our analysis, thanks to the derivation of the dominant speeds, can actually compute the exact interference function for all the values t and $\omega_0$ in their continuous ranges.